Do you want to create a custom WordPress post template for single blog posts?

 Even though this method lets you save custom layouts for blog posts, it doesn’t change how your theme handles single posts.
 So if you want more flexibility, keep reading for more single post template solutions.

-Manually Creating Custom Single Post Templates in WordPress
+Manually Create a Custom Single Post Template

 This method is quite advanced because it involves editing your theme files, copying and pasting code, and writing custom CSS.
 So only use this method if you’re confident and know what you’re doing.